rpy2/rpy2/doc/source/overview.rst

  R        2.13; 2.14
 ======== ===========

-Python 2.4 might compile, but there is much less testing done with those platforms and likely limited hope for free support.
+Older Python like 2.5 or even 2.4 might compile, but there is much less testing done with those platforms, if any, and likely limited hope for free support.

 Python 3.2 will install, but at the time of writing still has a couple of minor issues.